 Lastly, buy from a brand you trust and read the reviews as you won’t know for weeks or months whether the product is working as that is how long retinol can take to produce effects depending on how well your skin's metabolism is working.

 We offer a variety of pharmaceutical-grade retinol products formulated by licensed and experienced chemists in a U.S., FDA certified lab.
-Check out MUAC’S 0.3% Retinol formula, our 0.5% retinol lotion, or for youthful rejuvenation on full power…our Anti-Aging Power Pack!
-For those with sensitive skin, our Retinol Night Mask is an ideal “first retinol product!”
+Check out MUAC’S 0.3% Retinol formula or for youthful rejuvenation on full power…our Anti-Aging Power Pack!

 Not sure what products are right for you?
 Check out MUAC’s Free Personalized Skin Assessment to receive your custom recommendations!